itz-sunny/Staff-Scheduling-System-Node/README.md

 1. Make sure that you have **mysql** installed on your local machine, and it's up and running.
 1. Make sure that you have **docker** installed on your local machine, and it's up and running.
 3. Make sure to copy **.env.example** file and create a new **.env** file with its same content using values that reflects your environment.
+4. For running locally comment ***MYSQLDB_HOST*** in ***.env** and leave uncommented only when running docker

+## For Running using docker
+we can just run command docker-compose up in root directory of the project
+***When running for the first time*** .For now I have not integrated migration and seeders in docker so we have to manually bash into the app container cd ./src/.db and run db:migrate.
+This will create all the required tables and indexes.
+After that we have to create a seed user as admin.
+As app allows registration of user as ***STAFF*** only

 ## Run The App using Node
 We can run the whole app on our local machine by triggering the following commands: